Force over Distance: Chapter 28

 “Yeah, I know.
 I’ve been trapped on a derelict starship with him for years.
 What’s your point?”

-“But he is also,” O’Neill said, “one of Daniel Jackson’s favorite projects.
+“But he’s also,” O’Neill continued, “one of Daniel Jackson’s favorite projects.
 You ever met the guy?”

 “Jackson?”
 Young asked.
 “Two or three times.
 I’ve seen his videos.”